lukefretwell/lukefretwell.github.io/_pages/about.md

 permalink: /about/
 ---

-Luke Fretwell is a champion of open, accessible technologies that drives inclusive and collaborative democracy.
+Luke Fretwell is a champion of open, accessible technologies that drive inclusive and collaborative democracy.

 He is the co-founder and CEO of [ProudCity](https://proudcity.com/), a platform empowering local governments across the nation to deliver better digital services.
 In its esteemed GovTech 100 list, _Government Technology_ annually recognizes ProudCity as one of the nation’s leading civic technology companies.